How to write effective call center scripts

 What is a call center script and why do you need them?

-Call center script is a document that agents or representatives can use while interacting with customers over the phone.
+A Call center script is a document that agents or representatives can use while interacting with customers over the phone.
 Scripts can vary widely depending on the function and industry of the call center.

-Benefits of having a call center script:
+Benefits of call center scripting

 1. Agent Training